phaetto/windows-credentials-provider/readme.md

 # Windows Credential Provider
-_C#, .NET_
+_Made only with C#, .NET_

-There was no implementation in .NET that could work as credential provider in windows, so I started this.
-I hope to have a full example at some point.
+There was no implementation in .NET that could work as credential provider in windows, so I created this example.

 The code is totally free for any use.